Code-Institute-Submissions/My-resume-website/README.md

 It's also tested on mobile devices such as Honor 8, iPhone 6, iPhone 11 Pro.

 Testing was mainly focused on:
-- How HTML and CSS files is written;
+- How HTML and CSS files are written;
 - How navigation menu works;
 - How content and colors look like in every section in different screen sizes;
-- How scrolling page works;
+- How webpage behaves when scrolling;
-- How CV opens and is getting downloaded;
+- How CV is getting opened and downloaded;
 - How social links work.

 The following tests have been used for checking the HTML and CSS files: